 Once you know when your pup is about to go potty, you can label the behavior with a cue to ask for it when you want it.
 When you see your puppy start to squat or raise a leg, right before she starts going, say “Potty!” (or "Get Busy!" etc) and then then reward her.
 Pair the cue 30-50 times to create a firm association.

-Closely confine her for 1 hour and 40 minutes.
-Then, take her outside at two hours.
+Closely supervise or confine her for when you are approaching the danger zone.
+Then, take her outside at 90 minutes to potty.
 If no mistakes happen for three days...

-Closely confine her for 1 hour and 50 minutes.
-Then, take her outside at two hours and ten minutes.
+Closely supervise or confine her for when you are approaching the danger zone.
+Then, take her outside at 100 minutes to potty.
 If no mistakes happen for three days...

-Closely confine her for two hours.
-Then, take her outside at 2 hours and 10 minutes.
+Closely supervise or confine her for when you are approaching the danger zone.
+Then, take her outside at 110 minutes to potty.
 And, so on!

 Your puppy will probably make a mistake at some point — that’s life!
 Try to avoid mistakes, but if they do happen, remember that punishment will not help and will only cause added stress to your pup's training.
 Instead, show your puppy what you DO want and then use management to prevent future repetitions.